How to Troubleshoot & Reset Your Amana PTAC Unit

 “C2” means the device is recirculating the air present inside the room.
 When this happens, the device will be unable to cool the space adequately.
 You may also have air integrity issues.

 The best way to fix a “C2” error code is by checking the seal around the unit.
-You can also try closing the vent door and cleaning the filter.
+You can also try closing the vent door and cleaning the filters.

 C5